Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Experimental manifestations in doped

 with the $E_{g}$-transformation matrices $\mathcal{R}_{E_{g}}(g)$.
 Depending on whether $\alpha$ aligns with a high-symmetry direction or not, the residual symmetry group $\mathcal{G}$ is different.
 In particular:

 Here, $E$ denotes the identity and $I$, inversion.
 Thus, for a rotated director ($\alpha\neq\alpha_{s}$), as expected for doped $\mathrm{Bi_{2}Se_{3}}$, there is no residual twofold symmetry axis.
 The first consequence of this result is that the nematic transition triggers a triclinic lattice distortion, rather than a monoclinic distortion as in the case of $\alpha=\alpha_{s}$.
 While the lattice distortion may be very small, it would be interesting to perform high-resolution x-ray measurements to try to resolve between a monoclinic or a triclinic lattice structure.
+The breaking of the $C_{2x}$ symmetry should also be manifested in any physical quantity that depends on in-plane directions, such as the in-plane $H_{c2}$, the penetration depth, and the thermal conductivity.
+Perhaps the most accessible of these quantities is the in-plane upper critical field $H_{c2}$.